Marfan Syndrome

 Cardiovascular system

-Major findings include
+Major findings include:

-Bacterial endocarditis may develop in affected valves.
+Bacterial endocarditis may develop in the affected valves.

 Musculoskeletal system

-Severity varies greatly.
 Patients are taller than average for age and family; arm span exceeds height.
 Arachnodactyly (disproportionately long, thin digits) is noticeable, often by the thumb sign (the distal phalanx of the thumb protrudes beyond the edge of the clenched fist).
-Sternum deformity—pectus carinatum (outward displacement) or pectus excavatum (inward displacement)—is common, as are joint hyperextensibility (but usually small flexion contractures to the elbows), genu recurvatum (backward curvature of the legs at the knees), pes planus (flat feet), kyphoscoliosis, and diaphragmatic and inguinal hernias.
+The chest wall abnormalities pectus carinatum (outward displacement) and pectus excavatum (inward displacement) are common as are joint hyperflexibility, limited elbow extension (though usually small flexion contractures to the elbows), genu recurvatum (backward curvature of the legs at the knees), pes planus (flat feet) or hindfoot valgus, kyphoscoliosis, and diaphragmatic and inguinal hernias.
 Subcutaneous fat usually is sparse.
-The palate is often high-arched.

 Musculoskeletal Manifestations in Marfan Syndrome